sebastiansauer/sebastiansaueracademic/content/authors/admin/_index.md

 Sebastian Sauer is a professor with a focus on data science and statistics at the University of applied sciences Ansbach.
 His research interests include applied machine learning, didactics of statistics, mindfulness, and social media analysis.
+He thinks that science is obligated to truth and the social good.
+And in particular, each scientist is also citizen and should strive to defend and support basic ethical principles.
+For the moment, this includes lending a voice to the cause of Ukraine in her struggle to fight off the Russian invasion 🇺🇦.

 Check-out my [LinkedIn Profile](https://www.linkedin.com/in/dr-sebastian-sauer-4791762/) for details on my vita.